 Differences between atomic bomb and dirty bomb

 A long-standing horror, because the idea wasn't born yesterday.
 As is often the case, science fiction predicts (or perhaps inspires) the future.
-Robert A. Heinlein anticipated the dirty bomb in his 1941 science fiction short story "Unsatisfactory solution", in which a US Army general develops a way to sprinkle radioisotope dust over Europe to end World War II.
+Robert A. Heinlein anticipated the dirty bomb in his 1941 science fiction short story “Unsatisfactory solution”, in which a US Army general develops a way to spread radioisotope dust over Europe to end World War II.

 A few years later, science fiction became a reality.

-How they "dirty" the bomb
+How they “soiled” the bomb

 A dirty bomb is so simple to make that anyone could build one.
 All you need is TNT, appropriate detonating and fusing devices, and a container filled with a dangerous radioisotope: cesium-137 for example.